Imperal Docs

 name

 Required.
 The function identifier used in the LLM's tool-use calls.
-This name appears in the manifest, in audit logs, and in chain dispatch calls.
+This name appears in the manifest, in audit logs, and in typed-dispatch calls.

 Prop